-- All dogs must be comfortable with being in a crate for short periods of time.
+- All dogs must be comfortable with being in a crate for 30 – 45 minutes at a time.

 All activities take place at the Richmond SPCA's state-of-the-art Robins-Starr Humane Center and are scheduled during the months of June, July and August.

-For more information about Summer Programs at the Richmond SPCA please contact our humane education coordinator by phone at 804-521-1327 for more information.
+For more information about Summer Programs at the Richmond SPCA please contact our humane education coordinator by phone at 804-521-1327 or email firstname.lastname@example.org for more information.

 Please click here if you would like to make a donation in support of scholarships that allow children in need to attend Critter Camp.